kurt-apple/or-else/README.md

 - [ ] stackblitz - pinia-orm find() and (where) on @belongsTo bug
 - [ ] make it so you don't have to refresh the homepage
 - [ ] make habits page so you don't have to refresh
+- [ ] accordian on completion entries list
+- [ ] times completed / times sampled shows as only 0 or 1